tippfehlr/activity-roles/privacy-policy.md

 **WHAT INFORMATION DO I COLLECT AND HOW DO I USE IT?**

-- Discord user IDs, hashed with sha256 -> for providing per user settings, currently enabling/disabling the bot for the user
+- Discord user IDs -> for providing per user settings, currently enabling/disabling the bot for the user
 - When you add an Activity Role to your guild: the **guild id**, the **role id** of the role you provided, the **activity name**,